wp-plugins/dashboard-feed-widget/readme.txt

 Stable tag: 1.0.3
 License: GPLv2 or later

-The Dashboard Feed Widget shows the latest Posts from a site of your choice in the top of the WordPress Dashboard.
+The SO Dashboard Feed Widget shows the latest Posts from a site of your choice in the top of the WordPress Dashboard.

 == Description ==